website: www.dnmc.co.nz

 Any fees incurred in the debt collection process are the responsibility of the debtor.

-ACCESS TO HEALTH INFORMATION: You have the right to access (and have corrected) your health information under Rules 6 and 7 of the Health Information Privacy Code 1994.
+Access to my health information – I have the right to access (and have corrected) my health information under Rules 6 and 7 of the Health Information Privacy Code 2020.

-VISITING ANOTHER GP: If you visit another GP who is not your regular doctor, you will be asked for permission to share information from the visit with your regular doctor or practice.
+Visiting another GP – If I visit another GP outside of DNMC, who is not my regular doctor, I will be asked for permission to share information from the visit with my regular doctor or practice.

-If you have a High User Health Card or Community Services Card and visit another GP who is not your regular doctor, he/she can make a claim for a subsidy, and the practice you are enrolled in will be informed of the date of that visit.
-The name of the practice you visited and the reason(s) for the visit will not be disclosed unless you give your consent.
+If I am under six years old or have a High User Health Card, or a Community Services Card, and I visit another GP outside of DNMC who is not my regular doctor, he/she can make a claim for a subsidy, and the practice I am enrolled in will be informed of the date of that visit.
+The name of the practice I visited and the reason(s) for the visit will not be disclosed unless I give my consent.

-AUDIT: In the case of financial audits, your health information may be reviewed by an auditor for checking a financial claim made by the practice, but only according to the terms and conditions of section 22G of the Health Act (or any subsequent applicable Act).
-You may be contacted by the auditor to check that services have been received.
+Audit – In the case of financial audits, my health information may be reviewed by an auditor for checking a financial claim made by the practice, but only according to the terms and conditions of section 22G of the Health Act 1956 (or any subsequent applicable Act).
+I may be contacted by the auditor to check that services have been received.
 If the audit involves checking on health matters, an appropriately qualified health care practitioner will view the health records.

-HEALTH PROGRAMMES: Health data relevant to a programme in which you are enrolled (e.g. Breast Screening, Immunisation, Diabetes) may be sent to the PHO or the external health agency managing this programme.
+Health Programmes – Health data relevant to a programme in which I am enrolled (e.g. Breast Screening, Immunisation, Diabetes) may be sent to the PHO or the external health agency managing this programme.

-OTHER USES OF HEALTH INFORMATION: Health information which will not include your name but may include your National Health Index Identifier (NHI) may be used by health agencies such as the District Health Board, Ministry of Health or PHO for the following purposes, as long as it is not used or published in a way that can identify you:
+Other Uses of Health Information – Health information which will not include my name but may include my National Health Index Identifier (NHI) may be used by health agencies such as the District Health Board, Ministry of Health or PHO for the following purposes, as long as it is not used or published in a way that can identify me:

-RESEARCH: Your health information may be used for health research, but only if this has been approved by an ethics committee and will not be used or published in a way that can identify you.
+Research – My health information may be used for health research, but only if this has been approved by an Ethics Committee and will not be used or published in a way that can identify me.

 When you use a health or disability service in New Zealand, you have the protection of a Code of Rights.